Accreditation

 Candidacy is a Partnership

-When your school is accepted to Candidate status you gain a partner who is committed to helping your school improve.
+When your school is accepted to Candidate status you gain a partner in ACCS – we are committed to helping your school improve.
 We will work together to ensure you are prepared for each step of the accreditation process.

 Step 1: Apply to Become an Accreditation Candidate